Central Range sub-alpine grasslands: Geography

 The ecoregion includes isolated areas above 3000 metres elevation in the Central Range, or Central Cordillera, of New Guinea, and some outliers in the mountains of the Huon Peninsula.
 The Central Range extends east and west across New Guinea, with the western portion of the range in Indonesia and the eastern portion in Papua New Guinea.
 High-elevation areas in the highlands include the Snow Mountains in Indonesia's Papua Province, the Star Mountains on the Indonesia–Papua New Guinea border, the Central and Eastern Highlands of Papua New Guinea, and the Owen Stanley Range in Southeastern Papua.

-Below 3000 metres elevation the sub-alpine grasslands transition to montane rain forests - the Central Range montane rain forests along most of the Central Range, the Southeastern Papuan rain forests in the southeast (Owen Stanley Range), and the Huon Peninsula montane rain forests on the Huon Peninsula.
+Below 3000 metres elevation, the sub-alpine grasslands transition to montane rain forests - the Central Range montane rain forests along most of the Central Range, the Southeastern Papuan rain forests in the southeast (Owen Stanley Range), and the Huon Peninsula montane rain forests on the Huon Peninsula.

 Flora

-Plant communities in the ecoregion include sub-alpine grasslands, shrublands, and heathlands, and alpine grasslands.
+Plant communities in the ecoregion include sub-alpine grasslands, shrublands, heathlands, and alpine grasslands.

 High mountain forests lie below the tree line, made up of conifers – species of Podocarpus, Dacrycarpus, Dacridium, Papuacedrus, Araucaria, and Libocedrus - and broadleaf trees in the myrtle family.
 The high mountain forests typically have a low, thin canopy and prominent understory.
-The tree line is approximately 3000 metres elevation, which is the upper boundary of the Central Range montane rain forests ecoregion, but in places forests extend up to 3900 metres.
+The tree line is approximately 3000 metres in elevation, which is the upper boundary of the Central Range montane rain forests ecoregion, but in places, forests extend up to 3900 metres.